 Scientific and IT Facilities

-The high throughput, large-scale biological research undertaken at Sanger is a central defining characteristic distinguishing our science from that of most research institutes and universities.
+The high-throughput, large-scale biological research undertaken at the Wellcome Sanger Institute is a central defining characteristic distinguishing our science from that of most research institutes and universities.
 Carrying out science at this scale is critically dependent upon the existence of major core facilities and platforms organised into complex pipelines.
 These require substantial infrastructure, expert organisation and professional management.

-The Scientific Operations Customer Relationship Manager, Cordelia Langford, is responsible for developing and managing the strategic interface between the whole of the Scientific Operations and the research customer base.
+Scientific Operations is led by Cordelia Langford, who is responsible for overseeing the work of all Scientific Operations teams and managing the department's strategic interface with the research customer base.